richardbenson91477/4c/4c_lang.md

 Description: assign _value_ to the variable referenced by _var-name_
 Returns: 'nil
 Example: (set two-times-two (\* 2 2))
-gives the variable y-times-two the value 4
+gives the variable two-times-two the value 4

 (def-type :type-name [var-list]) -> 'nil
 (do [arg-list] [fn-list] default-return-value) -> ':function instance